sunshine-protocol/sunshine/book/src/pallets/README.md

 ## Pallets
-> `./pallets/*`

 Runtime logic is expressed in Rust libraries, colloquially referred to as Pallets.
-While the most important design criterion is readability, developers are encouraged to minimize on-chain storage and computation.
+While the most important design criterion is readability, developers are generally encouraged to minimize on-chain storage and computation.

+All objects and relationships are in [`./utils`](https://github.com/sunshine-protocol/sunshine-bounty/tree/master/utils).
+Module implementations that conform to the Substrate pallet rules are in [`./pallets/*`](https://github.com/sunshine-protocol/sunshine-bounty/tree/master/pallets).

 ### Org

 Every organization encodes membership with ownership expressed as `Vec<(AccountId, Shares)>`.
 Each org has an `OrgId`, which is used to establish ownership of state associated with the group.

-Every group has a sudo `Option<AccountId>`.
-The intention is that this position will be a representative selected by the group to _keep things moving_, but their selection will be easily revocable.

 ### Vote